Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 Food and drink, for example.
 There are numerous walking tour experiences that will take you around the most wonderful, interesting, and taste bud tempting areas of the city, no matter what you are into.
 There’s the chocolate walking tour, a Covent Garden gastro tour, a tour of Borough Market, and many more.

-Try this for size:Explore the food scene in Covent Garden with Celia Brooks.
+Food for thought:Explore the food scene in Covent Garden with Celia Brooks.
 She'll navigate beyond the tourist traps and show you the best eateries.

 Perhaps you prefer a nice sit down whilst eating.
 Well, a Soho or Mayfair restaurant tour could be just the activity for you.
 Have your starter in one fine restaurant, your main course in another, and dessert and cocktails in a third!
 Or perhaps skip the meal completely, and take part in a walking pub tour!
 During this tour you will be shown some of the oldest, the most well known, and the hidden gems of pubs throughout London, stopping in at least 4 (but usually more) in order to have a well deserved drink!